 The DXM can be configured to require a passcode be entered before the LCD and Menu system will operate.
 The passcode configuration is defined in the DXM Configuration Software.
+Top-level menu

 Registers

 The Registers submenu displays the processor's local registers that can be configured using the DXM Configuration Software.